Frequently asked questions.

 A: We’re so glad you love Abiding Wild enough to want to share it—but we kindly ask that you don’t share.

-Each Family Membership is intended for use within a single household.
-Sharing downloads, lessons, or member-only resources outside your immediate family goes against our licensing agreement.
+Sharing lessons, or member-only resources outside your immediate family goes against our licensing agreement.
 We pour an immense amount of time, energy, and prayer into creating this curriculum, and your support allows us to continue that work.

 If you're part of a homeschool group or co-op and would like to use Abiding Wild in that setting, we offer an affordable Co-op License specifically for that purpose.
 It allows for shared group learning while still honoring the work behind the curriculum and the needs of the broader community.